reedx8/Portfolio/README.md

 repo -> https://github.com/reedx8/Portfolio

 _nov 19 2022:_

 - Created general layout of website for both mobile and desktop
 - Started adding content like my avatar in intro section.
+- had a lot of trouble getting intro text to vertically center.
+Solved by correcting introTexts position in grid first, then adding flexbox to its child headline elements.

 _nov 17 2022:_

 - worked on navbar, wanted navbar html in separate file, learned to use jQuery in order to do this.
 - Had a lot of trouble with the proper layout of the navbar.

 _nov 15th 2022:_